AU-BCE-EE/guidance-python-vs-code/README.md

 But if you want to run several lines, you can highlight (select) them with the trackpad/mouse or keyboard (`Shift` and arrow keys) and hit `Shift + Enter` again.
 Simple!

-# 10. Troubleshooting
+# 10. What's running?

-Some problems can be solved by being aware of what is running in the terminal pane and making sure that the commands used (or automatically sent by clicking buttons) are appropriate.
+Some problems can be solved by being aware of *what* is running in the terminal pane and making sure that the commands used (or automatically sent by clicking buttons) are appropriate.
 For example, if you use the `Shift + Enter` shortcut to run lines from a script, and then decide to run the entire script in Python in script mode, VS Code may send the *PowerShell* command to that terminal pane running the Python interpreter.
 That does not work!
 Remember that you can see what is running by checking the prompts.